 Julie O’Neill joined the Office of the Revenue Commissioners in 1972.

-But if she had been employed there and had married, before July 1973, her career would have been over before it began.
+But if she had married before July 1973, her career would have been over before it began.

 The law that stopped women from having a career